In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Automated, touch screen operation simplifies how to make your favourite cafe coffee in three easy steps – grind, brew and milk.

-You can easily fine-tune the coffee strength, milk texture or temperature to suit your taste.
+You can easily troubleshoot the coffee strength, milk texture or temperature to suit your taste.
 Then save it with your own unique name.
 Create and save up to 8 personalized coffees.

 Swipe.
 Select.
-Enjoy.
-With automation at every stage, basically swipe and select for espresso, long black, latte, flat white or cappuccino and love café quality coffee at home.
+Love.
+With automation at every stage, very swipe and select for espresso, long black, latte, flat white or cappuccino and enjoy café quality coffee at home.

 My Review